euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Requirements

 * iOS 10.0+
-* Xamarin Studio
+* Visual Studio 15.7+ / Visual Studio for Mac 7.5+
-** If you have Visual Studio with the Xamarin plug-in, this should also work, but this document is based on Xamarin Studio.
 * Workspace ONE-enrolled iOS test device
 * The Workspace ONE Xamarin SDK (AWSDK) package from the Nuget Store.
-* A Xamarin iOS app to integrate with the Workspace ONE SDK ** If you do not have a suitable application, you can create a new application in Xamarin Studio and integrate the SDK into that.
+* A Xamarin iOS app to integrate with the Workspace ONE SDK ** If you do not have a suitable application, you can create a new application in Visual Studio and integrate the SDK into that.

 ### Add App to the Workspace ONE UEM Console